romz-pl/yumbo/doc/post-09/text.md

-# Value of the NEOS Server for operations research
+# Value of the NEOS Server for Operations Research

 In the domain of applied operations research, access to sophisticated **computational tools** frequently constitutes the pivotal factor distinguishing theoretical insights from practical impact.
 In this context, the NEOS Server emerges as a transformative platform for researchers, practitioners, and enthusiasts alike.